For Hire

 How can I get ahold of you?

-Drop me an email at erin@erinmikailstaples.com with what you've got in mind and I'll be sure to get back to relevant job offers within 48 hours.
+Drop me an email at erin@erinmikailstaples.com with what you've got in mind, and I'll be sure to get back to relevant job-related items within 48 hours.